A Traveller’s Guide to Volcanic Eruptions, Earthquakes and Tsunamis in Tonga

 What to Do if You Experience an Earthquake in Tonga

-There is no way to predict earthquakes, so any actions you take for your own safety have to happen while the earthquake is happening.
+There is no way to predict earthquakes, so any actions you take for your own safety have to occur while the earthquake is happening.
 Measures you can take include:

 - If you are in a building, seek shelter under a table, bench or bed.
 You can also stand under the doorframe which is one of the strongest foundations in a building